-The seaward mangroves may be of higher value than landward mangroves due to proximity to channels which provide a refuge at low tide, structural complexity that provides refuge at high tide, inundation and therefore access on all high tides and they are flooded for longer periods compared to areas higher in the intertidal zone.
+The seaward mangroves may be of higher value than landward mangroves due to proximity to channels.
+Channels provide a refuge at high tide due to their structural complexity.
+The value of these mangroves is high also due to the longer period of inundation as compared to areas higher in the intertidal zone.